 Recognizing the harms of charging people fines and fees they simply cannot afford to pay, one in four states require courts to conduct ability to pay assessments every time they order a person to pay a fine, fee, assessment or surcharge.
-North Carolina does not require courts to conduct ability to pay assessments when imposing fines or fees, but it does require such an assessment for restitution.
-The state received partial credit because the state allows people to petition the court for reconsideration of their sentences, which can lead to waiver or modification of fines and fees. vi
+Ohio does not require courts to conduct an ability to pay determination when imposing fees, but it received partial credit because a bench card published by the Ohio Supreme Court makes clear that judges must conduct ability to pay assessments before imposing fines.
+Vi

-Recommendation: North Carolina should require courts to conduct an ability to pay assessment every time they order a person to pay a fine, fee, assessment, or surcharge.
+Recommendation: As it does with fines, Ohio should require courts to conduct an ability to pay assessment every time they order a person to pay a fee, assessment, or surcharge.